jlynnedow/Language-Learning-Application/README.md

 ser:soy:eres:es:somos:sois:son<br />
 bailar:bailo:bailas:baila:bailamos:bailáis:bailan<br />

 It should be noted that only one tense can be studied at a time.
-For example, in the text file abouve, all of the conjugations are in the present indicative tense of spanish.
+For example, in the text file above, all of the conjugations are in the present indicative tense of spanish.